5 Best Meal Planning Tools.

 As an experienced meal planner, I’ve done a lot of the legwork for you while keeping in mind that not everyone has the same needs.

-I tested over a dozen tools, and here are the top five, listed in no particular order, that I found the most helpful.
+I tested over a dozen meal planning tools, and here are the top five, listed in no particular order, that I found the most helpful.
 They fill everything from the most basic needs to fairly advanced.

 This one speaks to my very frugal soul!
 It’s purely a grocery list program, but it’s free and will help keep your budget in check.

 - It lets you put the price in and totals up what your entire shopping list should cost.
 It can also include tax rate in the settings and then includes tax in the total price of your list.
 Unless you add a bunch of stuff to your shopping cart that’s not on the list, you should have a pretty good idea of what your shopping trip will cost before you set foot in the store.

 - If you’re on a fairly strict budget, this is a great tool.
 Simply go through once with your template and pantry lists and enter average prices so that you have a good idea of costs.
 You can adjust within individual weekly lists for sales.

 - You can share lists with your entire family, so anyone can add to a list when they notice you’re running low on something (if you don’t want to see cookies magically appearing on your list every week, I suggest that you not share access with your 5-year-old).

 - You can have a template grocery list of things you buy every week and then easily copy them into a new list each week.
 This one is a must in my book.
 If you have to write down and manually enter the same things week after week, inevitably something critical is forgotten.